EugenDueck/SisypheanMusician/README.md

   - or (worst case) on a physical (for those that remember) piece of paper, if circumstances require low-tech
 - the work must be committed to the git repository, if possible on the same day
 - the work must be published on a publically available channel
-  - currently, I'm using a telegram channel for this: https://t.me/s/SisypheanMusic
+  - currently, I'm using the [Telegram messenger](https://telegram.org/) for this
 - the length of a piece may be anywhere from 1 second to a couple of minutes, hours, or even years (obviously not recorded live in the latter case), but it must contain more audible content than a MIDI->AUDIO rendering of John Cage's 4′33″
 - the work must be free of copyrights
 - the musical part of the piece (live playing, composition) must be created completely from scratch that day